sbt/sbt/src/sphinx/Howto/logging.rst

 ::

-    extraLoggers ~= { currentFunction =>
+    extraLoggers := {
+      val currentFunction = extraLoggers.value
     	(key: ScopedKey[_]) => {
     		myCustomLogger(key) +: currentFunction(key)
     	}
     }

-Here, we take the current function for the setting `currentFunction` and provide a new function.
+Here, we take the current function `currentFunction` for the setting and provide a new function.
 The new function prepends our custom logger to the ones provided by the old function.

 .. howto::